The 6 Things in a House Payment (and how to save money)

 And pays off the home loan 36 months early (3 years early).

-Here's the free calculator app I like to use to run these little examples:
+Here's the free calculator app I like to use when running these examples if you want to run your own little experiments:

-Making an extra principal payment each month can help you save money on interest and help you pay off your home loan faster.
+Making an extra principal payment every month can help you save money on interest and help you pay off your home loan faster.

 5. The Taxes